Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with

-Finally, we then apply density, field-counting, and Sato-Tate equidistribution results from arithmetic statistics, and as a result obtain counting and statistical results on irreducible monic polynomials, number (function) fields, and Artin $L$-functions that arise naturally in our polynomial discrete dynamical settings.}
+Finally, we then apply here density, polynomial-counting, field-counting, and equidistribution results from arithmetic statistics, and thereby obtaining counting and statistical results on irreducible monic polynomials, Artin-Mazur zeta functions, global fields, (Artin) $L$-functions, and on zeta functions of global fields that arise naturally in our polynomial discrete dynamical settings.}